The Role of AI in Cloud Computing

 By Michael Brenner

-The twin pillars of cloud computing and Artificial Intelligence (AI) are propelling businesses forward in multiple ways beyond IT.
+The twin pillars of AI and cloud computing are propelling businesses forward in multiple ways beyond IT.
 While the cloud computing market is projected to double from its current size to $947 billion by 2026, the AI market is slated to grow more than 5 times to $309 billion.

 Needless to say, both these technologies are impacting each other in umpteen ways.
-The cloud is driving faster adoption and higher spending on AI, resulting in full-scale deployments of AI – in fact, a Deloitte study found that 70% of companies get their AI capabilities through cloud-based software while 65% create AI applications using cloud services.
+Investment in the cloud is driving faster adoption and higher spending on AI, resulting in full-scale deployments of AI – in fact, a Deloitte study found that 70% of companies get their AI capabilities through cloud-based software, while 65% create AI applications using cloud services.

-“The cloud has turned out to be an amazing distribution mechanism for algorithms – all three of the leading cloud providers have made available of set of algorithms that make AI much easier to do,” said Tom Davenport, President's Distinguished Professor of IT & Management at Babson College.
+“The cloud has turned out to be an amazing distribution mechanism for algorithms – all three of the leading cloud providers have made available a set of algorithms that make AI much easier to do,” explained Tom Davenport, President's Distinguished Professor of IT & Management at Babson College.

 The Unification of AI and Cloud Computing